We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 The town offers a wealth of exciting events to get involved in, including the award-winning Chorley Flower Show, an annual literary festival, as well as live music and theatre.
 Plus, for those who’d like to be near the excitement of a big city, you’re less than an hour from Manchester.

-Chorley is best known for its popular markets which date back to 1498.
+Chorley is best known for its popular markets, which date back to 1498.
 Wander through the town centre on a Tuesday and you’ll be able to browse over 100 stalls selling everything from fresh food and clothes to unique crafts.
 You can also look forward to tucking into Chorley cakes (flat, fruit-filled pastry treats) at the annual Chorley Cake Street Fair.
 They pair well with a cup of tea!

-Average house prices were around £208,393 over the last year.
+Average house prices are around £209,100 this year.

 18. Hove, South East England

 If you’ve always dreamt of living by the sea, why not consider moving to Hove in East Sussex?
-While neighboring Brighton may be more well-known, Hove offers the same beachside charm, but without the crowds.
+While neighbouring Brighton may be more well-known, Hove offers the same beachside charm, but without the crowds.
 Picture colourful beach huts, pebble beaches, and elegant townhouses.

 There’s plenty to do here, too.
-Visit the family-friendly Hove Museum of Creativity, try your hand at watersports at Hove Lagoon, explore the independent shops and boutiques – or, head to the beach!
+Visit the family-friendly Hove Museum of Creativity, try your hand at watersports at Hove Lagoon, explore independent shops and boutiques, or head to the beach.
 When it comes to food, there’s a range of lively pubs, snazzy restaurants, and casual cafes to satisfy every diet and preference.
-If you’re in the mood for a classic seaside treat, enjoy fish and chips followed by a Mr Whippy with a flake.
+If you’re in the mood for a classic seaside treat, enjoy fish and chips followed by a Mr Whippy with a Flake.

 Plus, with vibrant, energetic Brighton on your doorstep, you’ll also have access to its historic pier, chic Marina, and the winding alleys of The Lanes.
 But when the hustle and bustle gets too much, you can head back to the calmer, more leisurely feel of upmarket Hove.

-Over the past year, house prices in Hove averaged £547,862.
+This year, house prices in Hove averaged £541,602.

 19. Wandsworth, Greater London